 The splenic artery supplies spleen and pancreas.
 It gives multiple branches including the left gastroepiploic artery that runs along the greater curvature of the stomach.

 The common hepatic artery divides into the hepatic artery (supplying the hepatobiliary system), the right gastric artery (runs along the lesser curvature of the stomach) and the gastroduodenal artery.

-The celiac trunk and its branches supply arterial blood to all the foregut derivatives that include the abdominal part of the esophagus, stomach, first and second part of duodenum, liver, gallbladder, spleen and superior part of the pancreas.
+The celiac trunk and its branches supply arterial blood to all the foregut derivatives that include the abdominal part of the esophagus, stomach, 1st and 2nd part of the duodenum, liver, gallbladder, spleen and superior part of the pancreas.

 The celiac ganglia are present on each side of the celiac artery and send sympathetic nerves that travel along with the celiac artery and its branches.

 |Branches of the celiac artery||… and their branches|

 |1.
 Left gastric a.||Branch to stomach and esophagus|